actix/actix-website/content/docs/extractors.md

 }
 ```

-Some extractors provide a way to configure extraction process.
+Some extractors provide a way to configure the extraction process.
 Json extractor
 [*JsonConfig*](../../actix-web/actix_web/dev/struct.JsonConfig.html) type for configuration.
-When you register handler `Route::with()` returns configuration instance.
+When you register a handler using `Route::with()`, it returns a configuration instance.
 In case of
-*Json* extractor it returns *JsonConfig*.
-You can configure max size of the json
+a *Json* extractor it returns a *JsonConfig*.
+You can configure the maximum size of the json
-payload and custom error handler function.
+payload as well as a custom error handler function.

-Following example limits size of the payload to 4kb and uses custom error hander.
+The following example limits the size of the payload to 4kb and uses a custom error hander.

 ```rust
 #[macro_use] extern crate serde_derive;